 Being a service based division, it has higher margins than the BlackBerry hardware division.
-While BlackBerry's recent travails have caused smartphone gross margins to fall to the low single digits, push email affords it margins of over 80%, according to our estimates.
+While BlackBerry's recent travails have caused smartphone gross margins to fall to the fall considerably, the software division offers margins upwards of 80%.

 Increasing Smartphone Demand and Competition

-Given its current woes in the handset space, BlackBerry has been reworking the strategy for its software and services business to drive a turnaround.
+Given its current woes in the handset space, BlackBerry has been reworking the strategy for its software business to drive a turnaround.

 BlackBerry introduced cross platform support in BES 10 in order to capitalize on the growing “bring your own device” trend (BYOD), providing support for rival platforms including Android and iOS.
-The company has also been investing considerable resources in developing BES 12, which would unify support for BES 10 and BES 5, making it easy for organizations to operate both BB7 and BB10 based devices on a single infrastructure.
+The company also invested considerable resources in developing BES 12, which unifies support for BES 10 and BES 5, making it easy for organizations to operate both BB7 and BB10 based devices on a single infrastructure.

-BlackBerry has also been trying to attract more customers to its BES 10 platform through its EZ Pass program, which allows organizations running earlier versions of BES or competing Mobile Device Management (MDM) platforms to switch to the BES 10 offering for free.
+BlackBerry has also looking to attract more customers to its BES 10 and BES 12 platform through its EZ Pass program, which allows organizations running earlier versions of BES or competing Mobile Device Management (MDM) platforms to switch to the BES 10 and BES 12 offering for free.
 The company intends to monetize these users by eventually charging them for technical support and by encouraging them to upgrade to a premium version of the service that offers better security features.